grnet/synnefo/docs/pithos.rst

   OpenStack stores objects, which may be files, but this is not necessary - large files (longer than 5GBytes), for instance, must be stored as a series of distinct objects accompanied by a manifest.
-  Pithos+ stores blocks, so objects can be of unlimited size.
+  Pithos stores blocks, so objects can be of unlimited size.
 * Permissions on individual files and folders.
-Note that folders do not exist in the OpenStack API, but are simulated by appropriate conventions, an approach we have kept in Pithos+ to avoid incompatibility.
+Note that folders do not exist in the OpenStack API, but are simulated by appropriate conventions, an approach we have kept in Pithos to avoid incompatibility.
 * Fully-versioned objects.
 * Metadata-based queries.
 Users are free to set metadata on their